vaulttec/isis-script/README.md

 }
 ```

 Isis Script files (which are using the file name extension `.isis`) are representing a single Java type.
-Depending declaration type keyword (`entity` or `service`) used in the DSL the corresponding source code is generated in the package defined via the `package` keyword within the folder `target/generated-sources/isis/`.
+Depending on the declaration type keyword (`entity` or `service`) the corresponding source code is generated in the package defined via the `package` keyword within the folder `target/generated-sources/isis/`.
 This source code is plain Java which is compiled by the Java compiler.

 ## The Tools